-Enables SMB digital signing on Windows endpoints to protect file sharing traffic from tampering and interception
+Enable SMB digital signing on Windows endpoints to block relay and man-in-the-middle attacks against file sharing traffic

-This Automox Worklet™ enables SMB digital signing on Windows endpoints by configuring the EnableSecuritySignature registry value for both SMB client (LanManWorkstation) and SMB server (LanManServer) services.
-SMB signing adds a cryptographic signature to each SMB packet, allowing recipients to verify that packets have not been modified in transit.
+This Automox Worklet™ enables SMB digital signing on Windows endpoints by writing the EnableSecuritySignature DWORD to 1 in both the SMB client and SMB server parameter keys.
+SMB signing attaches a cryptographic signature to every SMB packet so the receiver can verify the packet has not been altered in transit.
+The configuration applies to Windows 8 and later workstations and to Windows Server 2012 and later, and the change takes effect without a reboot.

 Consider Worklets your easy button